WVURAIL/dspira-lessons/categories/telescope-software-setup/index.md

 * Another option is to build a simple spectrometer program in *GNURadio*.
 Instructions for doing this are provided here too.
 Lessons on how to use *GNURadio* are provided.
 This is followed by basic lessons in digital signal processing (DSP) that introduce the processes used in the spectrometer.
 Then the steps on how to build a simple Spectrometer in *GNURadio* are provided.

+**Warning-Novice Computer Users - Does UBUNTU or Command Line Interface sound new to you?**
+You may wish to read the following intro to the UBUNTU environment. [**What is UBUNTU**]?(https://docs.google.com/document/d/14U9ANGS9YM3PnQY-n2ykO4uKVwVDf8NeHfauRmGDmw0/edit?usp=sharing)

 **Acquire Necessary Software:**